-The French political system is governed by the Constitution of 1958, which established the 'Fifth Republic', a Presidential system.
+The French political system is governed by the Constitution of 1958, which established the 'Fifth Republic', a semi-Presidential system.
 The President is elected by universal suffrage and serves a five-year term.
-Following recent constitutional changes, French Presidents can serve a maximum of two terms.
-Presidential elections were held in May 2012.
-Socialist candidate François Hollande defeated the incumbent, Nicolas Sarkozy.
-Mr Hollande, was sworn in on 15 May.
-On 16 May a new Government was formed under Prime Minister Jean-Marc Ayrault, with Laurent Fabius appointed as Foreign Minister, Jean-Yves Le Drian as Defence Minister, and Pierre Moscovici as Finance Minister.
+French Presidents can serve a maximum of two terms.
+Under the 1958 Constitution the President is the head of the armed forces, guarantor of national independence and responsible for signing international treaties.

 The national legislature, which may be dissolved by the President, is composed of two Houses: the Upper House or Senate (348 members who serve six year terms) and the Lower House or National Assembly (577 members).
-There is a clear separation of executive and legislative powers.
-The Prime Minister and all other Ministers are appointed by the President, who also has the power to dismiss them.
-Elections for the National Assembly are held every five years – the most recent elections having taken place in June 2012.
+There is a clear separation of executive and legislative powers – ministers are not allowed to serve concurrently as parliamentarians.
+Elections for the National Assembly are held every five years, with the most recent elections having taken place in June 2012.

 High level contact

-- The Minister for Foreign Affairs, Senator the Hon Bob Carr, met French Foreign Minister Laurent Fabius during his bilateral visit to France on 20 September 2012, and at the Tokyo Conference on Afghanistan in June 2012.
+- The then Minister for Foreign Affairs, Senator the Hon Bob Carr, met French Foreign Minister Laurent Fabius during his first bilateral visit to France on 20 September 2012, and at the Tokyo Conference on Afghanistan in June 2012.

-Australia and France cooperate on Pacific issues in areas of development assistance to Pacific island countries, including through such initiatives as the joint Australia-France HIV and STI programs for Pacific Islands, announced in July 2003.
+France is a valuable partner for Australia in the Pacific, cooperating through such initiatives as the joint Australia-France HIV and STI programs for Pacific Islands.
 Cooperation is well established in some defence areas, including disaster relief coordination under the trilateral FRANZ arrangement with New Zealand (activated in 2009 in response to the tsunamis in the Pacific), and maritime fisheries surveillance, also under trilateral arrangements with New Zealand.

 Australia works closely with France in arms control regimes such as the Australia Group, the Comprehensive Nuclear Test Ban Treaty, Missile Technology Control Regime and the Proliferation Security Initiative, to strengthen export controls and non-proliferation norms.
-As the fourth largest contributor to the United Nations and a P5 Member, France's positive approach to reform of the Security Council is important.
+As the fourth largest contributor to the UN and a P5 Member, France's positive approach to reform of the Security Council is important.
 The UN Peace Building Commission and Democracy Fund are reform initiatives where Australia and France share common views and together play a leading role.